Criticism of the response to the Grenfell Tower fire

-Criticism of the response to the Grenfell Tower fire primarily consisted of condemnation of issues with the emergency response and fire safety regulation practices in the UK at the time.
-Broader political criticism was also directed at British society, including condemnation of the response by governmental bodies and UK politicians, social divisions, deregulation issues, and poor transparency overall.
+Criticism of the response to the Grenfell Tower fire primarily consisted of condemnation of issues with the emergency response provided by the London Fire Brigade (LFB) and fire safety regulation practices in the United Kingdom at the time.
+Broader political criticism was also directed at British society, including condemnation of the response by governmental bodies and UK politicians, including Prime Minister Theresa May, and Eric Pickles, the Secretary of State for Communities and Local Government from 2010 until 2015 who allowed Grenfell Tower to be renovated using materials of combustable cladding.
+Other areas of criticism following the fire ranged from social divisions, deregulation issues, and poor transparency overall.

 Emergency response issues

-Media reporting included criticism of the response of London Fire Brigade and other agencies.
+Media reporting included criticism of the response of London Fire Brigade (LFB) and other agencies.
 The Grenfell Tower Inquiry concluded in October 2019 that mistakes in the response cost lives.
 Despite this, it also praised the "courage and devotion to duty" of ordinary firefighters.